lililill/apollo-otherDB/docs/en/README.md

     * Apollo provides a unified interface to centrally manage the configurations of different environments, different clusters, and different namespaces
     * The same codebase could have different configurations when deployed in different clusters
     * With the namespace concept, it is easy to support multiple applications to share the same configurations, while also allowing them to customize the configurations
-    * Multiple languages is provided in user interface (currently Chinese and English）
+    * Multiple languages is provided in user interface(currently Chinese and English)

 * **Configuration changes takes effect in real time (hot release)**
     * After the user modified the configuration and released it in Apollo, the sdk will receive the latest configurations in real time (1 second) and notify the application